lubek-dc/Account-Restful-Api/README.md

 * First you need to clone repo via:

 ` git clone  --recursive https://github.com/lubek-dc/Account-Restful-Api.git `
-* Then you need to create config.ini file in directory and type in
+* Then you need to create config.ini file in repo direcory and type in

 ```ini
 [SECURITY]